quicwg/multipath/draft-ietf-quic-multipath.md

 in {{QUIC-TRANSPORT}}.

 This dcoument does not specify any specific per-path timeouts.
-An endpoint can decide to close a path at any time not matter if the path is in active use or not by sending a PATH_ABANDON frame.
-Particulary it is not required to send a PATH_ABANDON frame at any specific point in time if that would be the only frame to send.
+An endpoint can decide to close a path at any time, whether the path is in active use or not, by sending a PATH_ABANDON frame.
+Particularly, it is not required to send a PATH_ABANDON frame at any specific point in time if that would be the only frame to send.